 To many people, Adele is not the kind of artist that they can put on her discography and see much variance.

-If she continues to establish a pattern of ‘disappear and re-emerge a couple years later’, it is likely that Adele could settle into a pattern of extended international commercial success.
-Though it might not be as strong as 21 or 25, the commercial potential of Adele to continue in this pattern is very strong.
+If she continues to establish a pattern of ‘disappear and re-emerge a few years later’, it is likely that Adele could settle into a pattern of extended international commercial success in perpetuity.

-What can be learnt from Adele’s journey thus far is, paying attention to her release patterns, she built a niche audience from her roots with 19, went mainstream and grew that audience with 21, continued to grow that audience in non-music circles with her soundtrack contribution to Skyfall, and then established a characteristic Adele sound in general, mainstream marketplaces with 25.
+What can be learned from Adele’s journey thus far is, paying attention to her release patterns, she built a niche audience from her roots with “19”, went mainstream and grew that audience with “21”, continued to grow that audience in non-music circles with her soundtrack contribution to “Skyfall”, and then established the true ‘Adele sound’ which carried over into the mainstream with “25” and “30”.